 Building on relevant educational research, our maths curriculum has been responsive to the concept of retrieval practice and we understand that children need regular opportunities to revisit prior learning in order to commit mathematical understanding to long term memory.

-Fluency comes from deep knowledge and practice.
+Fluency comes from deep knowledge and practise.
 At early stages, explicit teaching of multiplication tables is important in the journey towards fluency and contributes to quick and efficient mental calculation.
 We teach multiplication both through progressive teaching sequences and through multiplication chanting and recall of the times tables appropriate for each year group.
 At St John’s we teach multiplication tables in the following year groups so that children are proficient in the rapid recall of all multiplication tables up to 12×12 by the end of Year 4

 – Year 2: 2s, 5s and 10s

 – Year 3: 3s, 4s and 8s